aaronparker/aaronparker.github.io/_drafts/fslogix-apps-modern-desktop-FSLogix-Apps-on-the-Windows-10-Modern-Desktop.md

   - Intune
   - Windows 10
 ---
-FSLogix have a suite of solutions for simplifying desktop management for both physical and virtual desktop deployments and until&nbsp;now&nbsp;
+FSLogix have a suite of solutions for simplifying desktop management for both physical and virtual desktop deployments and until now